-- For us the distinction between transport costs for inputs and for outputs is important. - Weight-losing industries : weight of output is less than weight of input.
-Examples: mining, sugar industry, Weight-gaining industries : weight (may be volume) of output is greater than weight of input.
-Examples: soft drinks, bread - This distinction makes that it makes sense to (re-)define transport costs of inputs as costs for enough input to produce the output .
+- For us the distinction between transport costs for input and for output is important. - Weight-losing industries: weight of output is less than weight of input.
+Examples: mining, sugar industry, ....
+Weight-gaining industries: weight (may be volume) of output is greater than weight of input.
+Examples: soft drinks, bread .... - The distinction in the previous bullet makes that it makes sense to (re-)define transport costs for input as as costs for enough input to produce one ton of output.
+This we shall do now always.
 (If one is not doing this, then one has to take into account the weight loss or gain when calculating costs.)